css4j/echosvg/README.md

 Most of the (JUnit-based) test suite is executed during build (except some tests that are currently incompatible with Gradle), but **beware that some tests are platform-dependent and could fail**.
 If you encounter test failures, please open an issue with the details so the necessary tweaks can be made.

 If the failing test involves an image comparison, you may want to read [IMAGE_COMPARISONS](IMAGE_COMPARISONS.md).
+For each failed image comparison, side-by-side and diff images are saved into the project's `build/reports/tests/test/images` directory.

 To build without running the tests:
 ```shell